On the Pinned Distances Problem in Positive Characteristic

-It then turns out that for $\F =\F_p$, the trivial fact that the number of collinear or co-circular points is necessarily bounded in terms of $p$ (in general, by $p+1$), gives one a sufficient numerical advantage, once the isosceles triangles to be counted have been properly ``pre-pruned''.
+Then, by the trivial fact in $\F = \F_p$ that the number of collinear or co-circular points is necessarily bounded in terms of $p$ (in general, by $p+1$), we obtain a sufficient numerical advantage in this bad setting, once the isosceles triangles to be counted have been properly ``pre-pruned''.

 To this effect, we decompose the count of isosceles triangles: we first separate out the count of isosceles triangles into those with an axis of symmetry which interacts (in a particular way to be later described) with rich lines or circles -- that is, lines or circles containing many points of $A$.
 To these triangles, we apply a counting argument to show that, since there cannot be too many rich lines or circles, the contribution of these types of triangles to $\T(A)$ is controlled.
 The count of the remaining contribution to $\T(A)$ proceeds again by a bisector argument.
-However, this time we are in a better situation to apply the point-plane incidence theorem of Rudnev (the version of restricted incidences \cite[Theorem 3*]{rudnev2014number}).
+However, this time we are in a better situation to apply the point-plane incidence theorem of the fourth author (the version of restricted incidences \cite[Theorem 3*]{rudnev2014number}).